 The Directors determined the general policy of the School.
 The day-to-day running of the School was delegated to Mrs Gee, supported by senior educational staff.
 Mrs Gee undertook the key leadership role, overseeing educational, pastoral and administrative functions.
 The day-to-day administration of the School was undertaken within the policies and procedures approved by the Directors.
-Mrs Gee attended all Directors' meetings from August 2021 to January 2022.
-From February to July 2022, Mrs Makepeace-Taylor attended all Directors meetings, having been appointed by the Board as Acting Head in February, following Mrs Gee's involvement in a serous car accident.
-Mrs Gee (and in her absence Mrs Makepeace-Taylor) oversaw the recruitment of all education and other staff.
+Mrs Gee attended all Directors' meetings and oversaw the recruitment of all education and other staff.